Skip to main content

 A full pipeline example is available here

-Example pipeline yaml block for internal secrets
+Example pipeline YAML block for internal secrets

 secrets: